 The importance of measuring the distribution of vertical forces per wheel in static conditions for maintenance

-The wheel load distribution of a railway vehicle is essential for the correct static and dynamic behaviour of a rolling stock and for uniform wear of wheels and infrastructure.
+The wheel load distribution of a railway vehicle is essential for the correct static and dynamic behavior of a rolling stock and for uniform wear of wheels and infrastructure.

 Also from a regulatory point of view, the distribution of vertical wheel forces is subject to particular attention and limitations by the mandatory European Regulations currently in force (Directive 2016/797, Directive 2016/798, Commission Regulation 2014/1302).

-Two previous articles (‘’Weight Force distribution’’ and ‘’Legislation’’) can better clarify the influence of/on the weight force distribution and how it is handled in the European regulatory framework.
+Two previous articles (‘’Wheel load distribution’’ and ‘’Legislation’’) can better clarify the influence of/on the weight force distribution and how it is handled in the European regulatory framework.